mysiar/sps-suite/README.md

 * system env variable SPS_SUITE_DIR that points to the suite tools folder that holds configuration files.
 Depend of the operating system set it up yourself.

 ### Disclaimer
-The code style and format is as I wrote it starting in 2000 🙈 🙉 🙊
+The code style and format is as I wrote it starting in 2000 (no code reformating). 🙈 🙉 🙊